Technical SEO 2023: Ultimate Guide

-If subdomains are used as a testing platform, it is important to set “noindex” tag in the robots.txt file to avoid unwanted contents to be indexed.
+If subdomains are used as a testing platform, it is important to set “no-index” tag in the robots.txt file to avoid unwanted contents being indexed.

 If you’re having your blog or eCommerce store in the subdomains, make sure to set “index” tags on robots.txt and get the pages indexed.